microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/event_update.md

 ## Response

 If successful, this method returns a `200 OK` response code and updated [event](../resources/event.md) object in the response body.

+**Note:** An HTTP 400 Bad Request response with an error code of `ErrorOccurrenceCrossingBoundary` and the following error message: `Modified occurrence is crossing or overlapping adjacent occurrence` indicates that the update violates an Outlook restriction on recurrence exceptions: an occurrence may not be moved to or before the day of the previous occurrence, nor may it be moved to or after the day of the following occurrence.

 ## Example